For baby's sake

 The programme has rigorous safety planning and multi-agency working to ensure the safety of both parents and child.

-We have four local area-based For Baby’s Sake teams in Blackpool, Hertfordshire and in London, covering Westminster and Kensington & Chelsea.
+We have three local area-based For Baby’s Sake teams in Blackpool, Hertfordshire and in London, covering Westminster and Kensington & Chelsea.
 These teams operate under innovative partnerships with local authorities and offer their communities a dedicated local resource.

-We also have a forth team, For Baby’s Sake CONNECT, which delivers the programme using video and phone technologies to families in places without a dedicated local area-based team.
+We also have a fourth team, For Baby’s Sake CONNECT, which delivers the programme using video and phone technologies to families in places without a dedicated local area-based team.

 We welcome approaches and referrals from midwives, local authority and other multi-agency professionals, or parents themselves, in areas covered by our local teams or more widely through For Baby’s Sake CONNECT.